MonsterSpawned/CSE210-05/README.md

-# CSE210-Template (CHANGE ME!!!)
+# CSE210-05

-BYUI CSE-210 Template Repo (CHANGE ME!!!)
+BYUI CSE-210-05

 ## How to use this project

 1. Fork the repository (using the GitHub 'fork' button on the repo page)

-2. Switch to the 'dev' branch.
+2. Switch to the branch with your name on it.
 If you don't know how, Google is your friend [here](https://bfy.tw/SPc6)

 3. Contribute your code.